pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

  - creating our [event](event.md)
 ```

-If you link an article that is not yet available (e.g. due to an open pull request), Github will throw a warning.
+If you link an article that is not yet available (for example due to an open pull request), GitHub will throw a warning.
 To avoid this, put a space between square and round brackets and leave a corresponding comment starting with "TK".

 ```